Minyus/kedro-starters-sklearn/experiment_tracking_with_mlflow_and_kedro.md

 - Model Management by storing artifacts:
     - models (e.g. pickle, PyTorch pt/pth, TensorFlow pb)
     - visualization of model behaviors (e.g. html, png, pdf)
         - e.g. confusion matrix
     - sample predictions (e.g. csv)
     - features & labels used for training (e.g. csv)
+    - log files

 ## Pain points

-- Writing to text files
+Experiment Tracking:
-    - Writing to a log files?
+- Writing to an experiment CSV file?
-        - hard to compare 2+ experiment runs
+    - hard to share the updated results with teammates
-    - Writing to a CSV file and upload to Google Drive?
+        - need to upload the CSV file to common storage (e.g. Google Drive)
-        - hard to manage the artifacts
-- Writing to a database and storage
+- Writing to a database?
-    - We do not want to spend time on
+    - coding will be time-consuming

+Model Management:
-        - coding access to database & storage
+- Hard to search artifact files

-        - developing an UI application
+Any solution that integrates database and storage with API and UI?

-## Tools
+## Tools for Experiment Tracking & Model Management

 ```
 - MLflow